 Chapter 2(a), section 10, subsections 10-12 of the Financial Instruments Trading Act requires that the offeror's intentions and strategic plans regarding the future operations of the offeree company be stated, as well as the future operations of the offeror to the extent they are affected.
-This also applies to intentions regarding the employees and senior management of both companies and the impact of the offeror's strategic plans on employment and on the locations where the offeree company conducts its operations.
+This also applies to intentions regarding the employees and senior management of both companies and the impact of the offeree company conducts its operations.